Woutifier/edx-documentation/en_us/shared/exercises_tools/drag_and_drop.rst

 **********************************

-A drag and drop problem includes a background image and one or more draggable images that learners move into target zones on the background image.
+A drag and drop problem includes a background image and one or more draggable items that learners move into target zones on the background image.
 You can include as many draggable items and as many target zones as you need.
 You can include decoy items that do not have a target and you can include decoy targets that do not correspond to draggable items.